bluebrown/cloud-vim/README.md

 ### Prerequisites

 If you want to use this image locally you need to have docker installed.
-Otherwise you need a cloud provider or a server with docker engine to invoke your service at all times remotely.
+Otherwise, you need a cloud provider or a server with docker engine to invoke your service at all times remotely.

-### No Prequisites Solution
+### No Perquisites Solution

-You can simply use something like https://labs.play-with-docker.com/ to pull the image and spin up a quick throw-away IDE without any prequisites other than a web browser with internet connection.
+You can simply use something like https://labs.play-with-docker.com/ to pull the image and spin up a quick throw-away IDE without any perquisites other than a web browser with internet connection.

 ## Connection over ssh